williamLyh/NLP_research_interviews/Coding_practicals.md

 It has token id of 198.
 However, we shouldn't check it with tokenizer.convert_id_to_token(198), which will return "Ċ".
 The tokenizer.convert_token_to_id("\n") will give 50256, which is the id of "<|endoftext|>".
 The right way to check to id is by encode and decode functions.

+### Difference between attention_mask and token_id of -100 (in GPT2):
+The attention_mask will mask input such that it won't be passed into the model in the first place.
+The token_id of -100 is usually set for padding tokens in labels.
+It won't be calculated by the loss function.
+As stated in this link.